entigolabs/platform-apis/docs/docs/operator/create-or-patch-a-module-template.md

 **Organization Workspace:** Templates defined here apply to all child resource workspaces within the organization.

-**Entigo Workspace (Default):** These are the base read-only templates provided by the platform.
+**Global Module Templates (Default):** These are the base read-only templates provided by the platform.

 ### Resolution Logic
 The Infralib-Operator configures/creates Infralib Agent Modules on Module Templates basis.
 When time to configure/create Module, the Infralib-Operator searches for Module Templates in mentioned above locations.

-- If a template with the same name exists in a parent scope (e.g., Organization or Entigo), the local template acts as a patch.
+- If a template with the same name exists in a parent scope (e.g., Organization or Global Templates), the local template acts as a patch.
 - If no matching name is found upstream, the local template is treated as a new definition.

 # 3. Creating and Patching Templates